openingscience/book/_posts/2013-08-06-microblogging_science.md

 while others see them as a possible replacement for traditional publishing.
-This chapter will provide examples of blogs and microblogs as tools for scientific communication for different stakeholders, as well as discussing their implications for digital scholarship.
+This chapter will provide examples of blogs and microblogs as tools for scientific communication for different stakeholders, as well as discussing their implications for digital scholarship."
+---

 ## Framing the Issue: New Forms of Scholarly Communication and Science 2.0